kg4zow/foks-book/src/introduction.md

 I've created the [foks_book](https://keybase.io/team/foks_book/) team on Keybase, and plan to use its "team chat" channel as a place for people to coordinate with each other and make sure we aren't duplicating each others' efforts.

 If you're interested in working on this book, please join that team.
-The team is not fully open, but any Keybase user is able to *ask* to join, and I will try to approve people as quickly as possible (while I'm awake ...
+The team is not fully open (I don't want to have to deal with spammers), but any Keybase user is able to *ask* to join, and I will try to approve people as quickly as possible (while I'm awake ...
 I'm physically in Florida, US, and regardless of what you may have heard, I *do* sometimes sleep at night. &#x1F601;)

 If you have questions about FOKS that the book doesn't cover, *also* please join that team.
 Knowing what questions people are *asking* helps us to know what the book needs to cover, and if your question is *answered*, having the answer in the chat room's history can make it a easier when adding the information to the book.